Magnetic quantum criticality: The role of the Fermi surface geometry

 {\sl Numerical results.} Our DMFT results are reported in Fig.~\ref{fig:Fig1}.
-Here, the inverse of the maximum of the static magnetic susceptibility $\chi^{-1}_m$, which is achieved for ($T-$dependent) incommensurate values \cite{Schaefer2017,Vilardi2018} of the momentum ${\bf q}_{\rm max}(T)= (\pi,\pi, \bar{q}_z=\pi - \delta(T))$, as well as the inverse of the corresponding magnetic correlation length $\xi^{-1}_m$ are shown for four different values of the electronic density $n$ in the relevant regime for the quantum phase transition of our interest.
-In particular, by plotting $\chi^{-1}_m$ as a function of $\sqrt{T}$, we can readily highlight one of our main findings: In the density interval at and around the QCP considered, $\chi^{-1}_m$ displays a universal $\sqrt{T}$ behavior, i.e.,
+Here, the inverse of the maximum of the static magnetic susceptibility $\chi^{-1}_m$, which is achieved for ($T-$dependent) incommensurate values \cite{Zadeh1997,Schaefer2017,Vilardi2018,Lenihan2022,Rampon2025} of the momentum ${\bf q}_{\rm max}(T)= (\pi,\pi, \bar{q}_z=\pi - \delta(T))$, as well as the inverse of the corresponding magnetic correlation length $\xi^{-1}_m$ are shown for four different values of the electronic density $n$ in the relevant regime for the quantum phase-transition of our interest.
+In particular, plotting $\chi^{-1}_m$ as a function of $\sqrt{T}$ highlights one of our main findings: In the density interval at and around the QCP considered, $\chi^{-1}_m$ displays a universal $\sqrt{T}$ behavior, i.e.,

 where $a,b$ are positive constants [whose fitted values are explicitly reported in Fig.~\ref{fig:Fig1}(a)] and $n_c$ is the quantum critical density, which defines the location of the QCP on the density axis.
-In fact, while the $\sqrt{T}$-dependence of $\chi^{-1}_m$ is immediately recognizable from the parallel alignment of all low-$T$ data plot in Fig.~\ref{fig:Fig1}(a), the equal distance of datasets for the fixed density-difference steps of $\Delta n=0.01$ evidently reflects the linear $n$-behavior of the first term in the r.h.s.~of Eq.~(\ref{eq:Invchi}).
-More quantitatively, searching for the vanishing $T\!\rightarrow\!0$ extrapolation of $\chi^{-1}_m$ identifies, to a good precision, the value of $n_c \simeq 0.74$.
-Consistently, for $n\!>\!n_c$, a classical phase transition from a paramagnetic state to an incommensurate antiferromagnetic ordering should be expected at the critical temperature $T_c$ given by
+In fact, while the $\sqrt{T}$-dependence of $\chi^{-1}_m$ is immediately recognizable from the parallel alignment of all low-$T$ data plot in Fig.~\ref{fig:Fig1}(a), the equal distance of datasets for the fixed density-difference steps of $\Delta n=0.01$ reflects the linear $n$-behavior of the first term in the r.h.s.~of Eq.~(\ref{eq:Invchi}).
+More quantitatively, the vanishing $T\!\rightarrow\!0$ extrapolation of $\chi^{-1}_m$ identifies, to a good precision, the value of $n_c \simeq 0.74$.
+Hence, for $n\!>\!n_c$, a classical phase-transition from a paramagnetic state to an incommensurate antiferromagnetic ordering should be expected at the critical temperature $T_c$ given by

 This expression features a somewhat remarkable {\sl parabolic} behavior of $T_c$ (instead of the ``standard" square-root one \cite{Sachdev1999}) as function of the density [cf. the phase diagram sketch in Fig.~\ref{fig:Fig1}(c)].